Faculty and Staff Directory

 |Office:||Barnwell College 461|

 I hold a Bachelor of Arts in Psychology from the College of William & Mary, a Doctorate of Philosophy in Psychology from the University of Arizona, and a Clinical Respecialization Certificate from the University of Hawaii.
 I completed my clinical internship at the Kennedy Krieger Institute and postdoctoral fellowship at Johns Hopkins University in Baltimore, MD.

-** I will not be accepting graduate students for Fall 2021 **
+*** I will be accepting graduate student applications for Fall 2022 ***